UNiXMIT/UNiXextend/docs/ProgramCutDown.md

     For each of those examine the runtime.log to see if there is a line following the open noting "translated name".
 If the disk file has a different name then this line gives that name.

-4. Zip up all of the following and attach to the support incident:
+4. Zip up all of the following and attach to the support case:

     - The COBOL program object files, compiled for debug